Etsy DropShipping: The ultimate guide for DropShipping on Etsy

 When browsing items available for sale on Etsy, you might notice that prices are much higher than if you were looking for the same item on eBay or Amazon.
 It makes sense, when you think about it – the seller is producing each item, and they need to be able to pay themselves for their time, on top of the cost of the materials to create each item.

 If you want to DropShip products from Etsy sellers, you’ll have to work out how you can make a profit on each of those items.
 Unless the item is particularly special – like a piece of jewellery, for example, if you charge more for the product, customers are more likely to do one of two things.
-They might buy from Etsy directly (if they happen to find the listing, by doing an image search, for example) or they mightbuy a similar item from another marketplace – most likely Amazon or eBay, where prices are low.
+They might buy from Etsy directly (if they happen to find the listing, by doing an image search, for example) or they might buy a similar item from another marketplace – most likely Amazon or eBay, where prices are lower.

 Selling from Etsy isn’t a sustainable model

 There’s a good chance that the products you choose to DropShip from Etsy won’t sell well for you on mainstream sales channels like Amazon.
-Even if you’re marketing the products well and emphasising the quality of your Etsy items, that there are limited numbers of the item (appealing to the bespoke nature of the product) and so on, customers are unlikely to buy from you at the inflated price.
+Even if you’re marketing the products well and emphasising the quality of your Etsy items, that there are limited numbers of the item (because of the bespoke nature of the product) and so on, customers are unlikely to buy from you at the inflated price.

 If you do happen to hit on an item that everybody seems to want, it is unlikely that the Etsy seller will be able to keep up with demand for the product.
 Even artisans that are creating and selling items that are very simple to make by hand cannot keep up with machines that are creating similar items, or that are being mass-produced in countries with much lower costs such as from China.
 And sadly, for many items, customers have become accustomed to being able to access these items at much, much lower prices, meaning they’re just not prepared to pay more – even for better quality.